 So you can start practicing when you urinate.
 As you urinate, use the internal muscles to cut off the flow of urine.
 Then start again, then cut off the flow, etc.

-Then when you know and recognize how to use these muscles, you can do them without urinating.
+Then when you know how to use these muscles, you can do them without urinating.
 And you can do them anytime, anywhere.

 I would suggest you squeeze as hard as you can, and hold this for 2-3 seconds, then let go.
 Repeat 10 times.
 Take a break, do 10 more.
 Break and 10 more.